kitian616/jekyll-TeXt-theme/_posts/2018-03-04-biblioteca.md

 ---
-layout: post
+layout: article
 title: Biblioteca
-categories: [c#, software]
-description: Software to manage a library
-keywords: C#, software, 2014, library, biblioteca, manage library, .net
+tags: C#, software, 2014, library, biblioteca, manage library, .net
 ---

 This is a software that I develop for school in 2014.
 The objective of the software is to manage a library.
 The software allows for the library worker to manage: